Magnolia Network pulls ‘Home Work’ following allegations of shoddy renovations from frustrated homeowners - NewsBreak

 “To say it was awful and emotional would be an understatement,” Hawley wrote on Instagram. “[Two] years later talking about it makes me sick and brings tears to my eyes.”

 A third woman, Vienna Goates, also said on Instagram that she and her husband wired $50,000 to the Merediths in Feb.
 2020, but requested it back after work was delayed for months.
-They were ultimately refunded $14,000 of their $50,000 deposit, and have hired an attorney to collect the rest.
+They were ultimately refunded $14,000 of their $50,000 deposit, and have hired an attorney to collect the rest.‘Duck Dynasty’ star says she caught flurona

 The Merediths have since shared a lengthy response to the allegations on social media, claiming there’s more to these stories that the homeowners are sharing.